Geetha63/MS-Teams-Scripts/TeamOwnerMemberandChannel details/Readme.md

 # If Input=1

-First it will get the available Teams in the tenat\
+First, it will get the available Teams in the tenat\
-For each Team it will fetch the owners and members of the team
+For each Team, it will fetch the owners and members of the team

 # Output

-Script will export **Teamoutput.csv** in the current folder contains feilds
+Script will export **Teamoutput.csv** in the current folder contains fields

 | _Team Name_ | _Team id_ | _Team Owner_ | _Team member_ |

 # If input=2

-First it will get the available Teams in the tenat\
+First, it will get the available Teams in the tenat\
-For each Team it will fetch the Teamid, TeamDisplayname and ChannelName of the team
+For each Team, it will fetch the TeamId, TeamDisplayname and ChannelName of the team

 # Output

 Script will export the **Channeloutput.csv** in the current folder

-Output contain
+Output contains

 | _Teamid_ | _TeamDisplayname_ | _ChannelName_ |